Using imagery or photography on your webpages can help guide users through your content - and show off our students, faculty, and their work!

 Always add a caption to your images, and a credit, when possible!

 - You can choose whether or not to display the caption below your photo, but regardless of what you choose, always enter a caption!
-This helps our users who may be using screen-readers or other assistive devices, or who are accessing the site from low-bandwidth locations.
+This helps our users who may be using screen-readers or other assistive devices and is necessary for web accessibility.

 - The best captions are usually one or maybe two short sentences - be descriptive, but succinct!